Violence Against Women Act: Criticism

-The prison abolition movement has been critical of VAWA for its focus on policing, surveillance, and incarceration, particularly mandatory incarceration requirements, and the disproportionate number of people of color who have been arrested and incarcerated using VAWA provisions.
+Activists within the prison abolition movement have been critical of VAWA for what they see as its focus on policing, surveillance, and incarceration, particularly mandatory incarceration requirements, and the disproportionate number of people of color who have been arrested and incarcerated using VAWA provisions.
 Notable people who have criticized aspects of the VAWA include Victoria Law, Beth Richie, Gina Dent, Olúfẹ́mi O. Táíwò, and Angela Davis.

-VAWA has also been criticized by criminal defense attorneys for promoting false accusations of domestic violence in order to gain immigration benefits.
-Under VAWA, only an accusation is enough to start the process, not a conviction or arrest, and many criminal defense attorneys understand the interplay between domestic violence charges and immigration motives.
-In fact, some immigrant spouses plan sham marriages from the very beginning for purposes of falsely accusing lawful permanent residents of domestic violence to generate VAWA self-petitions.
+VAWA has also been criticized by criminal defense attorneys for incentivizing false accusations of domestic violence, so that the accuser may gain immigration benefits.
+An accusation is enough to start an immigration process under VAWA—as opposed to a conviction or arrest—and many criminal defense attorneys believe domestic violence charges are sometimes motivated by immigration-related intentions.
+There have been reports of immigrant spouses planning sham marriages for the purpose of falsely accusing lawful permanent residents of domestic violence in order to generate VAWA self-petitions.
 In one case, a San Diego law firm facilitated over 600 sham marriages in order to take out temporary restraining orders on fabricated domestic violence claims to file fraudulent VAWA petitions.